 But how likely is the gnat is to be a vector of the virus?
 Is the fact that it transmits the virus coincidental?
 To answer this question, Jiang’s research team needed to ask the gnats themselves.
 So they devised a sort of questionnaire.
 First question: are the gnats interested in the virus?
 The research team placed a handful of gnat pupae (the generic term for cocoons) in a chamber with plates of the both viral-infected fungus and the viral-free fungus.
 When the adults emerged from the pupae, they had the choice of where to lay eggs.
 As the fungus was on both plates, either would be suitable for their eggs.
 But the adult gnats chose the viral-infected fungus again and again.

 Next question: why do the gnats like the virus?
 To set up this question, the investigators collected volatile chemicals from both the viral-infected fungus and the viral-free fungus.
 These are like aerosolized perfumes that each gives off.
 Jiang’s team made a Y-shaped tube.
 At the ends of the fork they placed the volatile chemicals.
 Then they put an adult female gnat in the other opening and watched.
 Time and again, dozens of different females selected the scent of the viral-infected fungus.
-When the researchers tested the volatile odors to see what difference the gnats could smell, they found that the chemicals were the same in both the viral and viral-free fungi, but they were far less potent in those infected by the fungus.
+When the researchers tested the volatile odors to see what difference the gnats could smell, they found that the chemicals were the same in both the viral and viral-free fungi, but they were far less potent in those infected by the virus.
 So the gnats are drawn to the virus by favoring the less odorous fungi.

 What’s more, the viral-infected females laid significantly more eggs than those free of the virus.
 This shows that the virus is actually increasing the fitness of the gnats.